 What is an IC?

 An IC is the physical silicone on a PCB of the RAM stick that presents the capacity of a RAM stick.
-Multiple ICs make up the whole capacity of the RAM stick and come in single rank(on 1 side of the PCB) or dual rank(on both sides of the PCB).
+Multiple ICs make up the full capacity of the RAM stick and come in single rank(on one side of the PCB) or dual rank(on both sides of the PCB).

 IMC stands for Internal Memory Controller and is located inside the CPU in the uncore/SoC domain.
 And handles communication with the motherboard chip, RAM, PCIe, IO etc.